Tax Preparation and Advice

 Tax Planning and Tax Mitigation Strategies – We assist our clients with planning the most advantageous strategy to address federal and state tax issues specific to decedent estates and trusts.
 With proper planning in some cases we can minimize taxes and therefore maximize distributions to trust beneficiaries and heirs.
 This is especially the case when dealing with decedent’s qualified retirement accounts (IRA’s and 401k’s), U.S. Savings Bonds, and real estate.
 Don’t miss a deduction or an opportunity to minimize taxes by ignoring this important aspect to estate administration.

 Disclaimer: Any tax advice contained in this communication was not intended or written by us to be used, and may not be used by you or anyone else, for the purpose of avoiding penalties imposed by the Internal Revenue Code, or promoting, marketing, or recommending to another party any tax-related matter addressed in this communication.

-Most often family or friends are asked to be successor trustees but in some cases it makes sense to name an outside third-party as successor trustee.
+Most often family or friends are asked to be successor trustees but in some cases it makes sense to name an outside party as successor trustee.
 This is most common in those situations where there is a second marriage with children from a first marriage, children or beneficiaries that do not get along, or when a dispute or litigation is possible upon the death of the individual.
-In other cases a professional trustee is desired simply to avoid burdening family members with an administration, when there is not someone suitable who can act, and when a professional trustee can provide knowledgeable and efficient services to the beneficiaries.
+In other cases a professional trustee is desired simply to avoid burdening family members with an administration, when there is not someone suitable who can act, or when a professional trustee can provide knowledgeable and efficient services to the beneficiaries.
 Last, with the enactment of the Qualified Dispositions in Trusts Act in 2017, domestic asset protection trusts (DAPT’s) are now recognized under Michigan law but require a Michigan based trustee.
 Our attorneys can provide professional trustee services and are available for consultation.
 If you are interested in these services please contact our office to speak with an attorney.